England: Three Lions among seven countries to confirm they will not wear OneLove armband in Qatar

 "We are very frustrated by the FIFA decision which we believe is unprecedented - we wrote to FIFA in September informing them of our wish to wear the One Love armband to actively support inclusion in football, and had no response.
 Our players and coaches are disappointed - they are strong supporters of inclusion and will show support in other ways."

-FIFA subsequently confirmed its 'No Discrimination' campaign had been brought forward, seemingly in an attempt to limit criticism that will follow the decision not to wear the OneLove armband.
+FIFA subsequently confirmed its 'No Discrimination' campaign had been brought forward and Kane wore the approved armband during England's 6-2 win over Iran.

 "Following discussions, FIFA can confirm its No Discrimination campaign has been brought forward from the planned quarter-finals stage in order that all 32 captains will have the opportunity to wear this armband during the FIFA World Cup Qatar 2022," the governing body said.